HypothesisWorks/hypothesis/guides/api-style.rst

 House API Style
 ===============

-Here are some guidelines for how to write strategies so that they "feel" like a Hypothesis API.
+Here are some guidelines for how to write APIs so that they "feel" like a Hypothesis API.
 This is particularly focused on writing new strategies, as that's the major place where we add APIs, but also applies more generally.